datarichard/shit-happens-index/README.md

-Evaluating the added predictive ability of affective experience to life-events
+Evaluating the predictive value of affective weights to life-events
 ================

-Estimating coefficients for measuring psychological distress resulting from various life events
+Extension and validation of stressful life events schedule

 <br>

-## Extension and validation of stressful life events schedule

 Instruments for measuring the severity of psychological distress resulting from recent life experiences were originally developed in the